38 Different Species of Wild Cats

 by MrGuilt is licensed under CC BY 2.0

-The black-footed cat (Felis nigripes), also known as the small-spotted cat, is the smallest wild cat in Africa, with a body length of 35-52 cm and a weight of only 1.3-2.4 kg.
+The black-footed cat (Felis nigripes), also known as the small-spotted cat, is the smallest wild cat in Africa.
+Its body length is 35-52 cm, and its weight is 1.3-2.4 kg.

 They are mostly found in arid areas of Southern Africa and are considered one of the most efficient hunters among cats.